sijnstra/agon-projects/README.md

 # OSbootZ
 [OSbootZ.bin](https://github.com/sijnstra/agon-projects/tree/main/OSbootZ) tool to boot up Zeal-OS, also runs from the `/mos` directory.
 Only a binary is available at the moment.
 Source may be released in future.
 The second optional parameter loads a 64k ZealFS image into memory at `0x090000`, which can be saved again upon reboot using `memsave`.
 This means you can import and export files into ZealOS.

-# PCXview
+# PCXview & PCX422
 [pcxview.bin](https://github.com/sijnstra/agon-projects/tree/main/PCXview) is a tool to display images in PCX format.
-Note this is an early release and there are restrictions around supported sizes and formats.
+Note there are restrictions around supported sizes and formats.
+The additional tool `PCX422` in the same directory is used to pack 4 colour images stored in 4 bits per pixel down to the 2 bits per pixel, halving the load time.

 # strings
 [strings.bin](https://github.com/sijnstra/agon-projects/tree/main/strings) is a minimal implementation of the *nix strings utility, allowing the user to search through a binary file for strings of a minimum length (specified in the command line).
 It demonstrates the use of the MOScalls `mos_fgetc` and `mos_feof`.